GottAuf/home-siem-lab/docs/05-wazuh-deployment.md

 Instead of installing Wazuh directly on the host operating system, Docker was selected for several reasons:

-* Better service isolation
+* Better isolation between services
+* Reproducible deployments
 * Simplified upgrades
-* Easy rollback capability
+* Easier rollback capability
-* Reproducible deployments
+* Minimal impact on the Fedora workstation
 * Version-controlled infrastructure
-* Minimal impact on the Fedora workstation
-* Better alignment with DevSecOps practices
+* Alignment with modern DevSecOps practices

-This approach also allows the deployment to be recreated on another machine using only the repository documentation.
+This approach allows the entire environment to be recreated on another system using only the repository documentation.

 ---